aimms/documentation/dataexchange/sqldb.rst

         </Database>
     </AimmsDexConnect>

-In ``Server`` we notice that we explicitly have to connect via tcp.
+In ``Server`` we notice that we explicitly have to connect via ``tcp``.
 Also we notice that localhost cannot be used.
 Instead we connect to the (full) Device Name.
 This can be found when asking for properties for "This PC" in the explorer.
 The default port 1433 is used for the connection.